-Your troop can sign up for merit badges by completing the Pre-Camp Merit Badge Sign-up Form found in the "Camp Forms" section of this guide or by using the Merit Badge Sign-up spreadsheet available on the Camp Workcoeman website.
-You may mail a copy to the camp, email your troop's selections to the Program Director, or deliver the information at the precamp meeting.
-Please make sure your merit badge selections are sent to the camp at least two weeks prior to your arrival at camp.
+Your troop can sign up for merit badges by completing the Merit Badge Sign-up spreadsheet available on the Camp Workcoeman website and emailing the file to the Program Director, filling out the Pre-Camp Merit Badge Sign-up Form found in the "Camp Forms" section of this guide and delivering or mailing the form to the camp, or by making merit badge selections through the Connecticut Rivers Council website registration process.
+Please make sure your merit badge selections are sent to camp at least three weeks prior to your arrival at camp.